 The Mississippi Delta Region

 The region known as the Mississippi Delta is historically one of the poorest in America.
 In fact, it has gathered national attention for its high rates of poverty, illiteracy, and poor living conditions, especially among those of color.
-Unfortunately, this remains the reality in 2023.
-Despite political and cultural shifts as well as community efforts to uplift this region, the cycle of poverty consists of generational financial disadvantages stemming from a number of factors, including low income employment opportunities, low rates of educational attainment, and limited access to government resources, making sponsors and volunteers even more vital in determining the future of the Delta and the Box Project.
+Unfortunately, this remains the reality in 2024.
+Despite political and cultural shifts as well as community efforts to uplift this region, the cycle of poverty consists of generational financial disadvantages stemming from a number of factors, including low income employment opportunities, low rates of educational attainment, and limited access to government resources, making sponsors and volunteers even more vital in determining the future of the Delta and The Box Project.

 The Box Project’s First Recipient Families